easychen/fxd/README.md

 ## Command Line Debugging

-This repository uses Yarn workspaces to manage multiple packages.
-Run the following at the root directory:
+This repo uses Yarn workspaces to manage multiple packages.
+Run in the root directory:

 ```bash
 yarn install
 ```
 <details>
-<summary>Solution for Windows unable to load file **Roaming\npm\yarn.ps1</summary>
+<summary>Solution for Windows error "cannot load file **Roaming\npm\yarn.ps1"</summary>
-This is due to a policy restriction error.
-Please resolve it by following these steps:
+This error is caused by policy restrictions.
+Please follow these steps to resolve it:

 1. Search for PowerShell, right-click to run as administrator
-1. Enter `Set-ExecutionPolicy RemoteSigned` and then choose Y
+1. Enter `Set-ExecutionPolicy RemoteSigned` and choose Y
 1. Close PowerShell and rerun the yarn command
 </details>

-Then, enter the command line directory:
+Then navigate to the command line directory
 ```bash
 cd packages/fxd-cli
 ```

-On Unix-like systems, use the directory's ./fxd as a command line tool:
+On Unix-like systems, use `./fxd` in the directory as the command line tool:

 ```bash
 # View help